Tips For A 1-Day Roatan Cruise Stop With Kids

 The street just outside the dockyard is filled with local craft stalls, empanada stands and small cafes, one or two overlooking the water.

 This stretch of road is not going to appeal to everyone.
-But we’re adventurous.
+But we’re an adventurous family.
 If we’d had the time we would have ventured down this street to window shop, bargain and try our luck with the empanadas.

 Unfortunately, we only had a few minutes on the dock before we had to board so we couldn’t look around as much as we wanted to.